keyshade-xyz/keyshade/docs/integration/frameworks/set-up-with-nodejs.md

 >
 > -   **Variables** are non-sensitive settings — like ports, feature flags, or toggles — and are stored as plain values, not encrypted.

 > Need help with projects and secrets?
-See [Managing Secrets & Variables](https://claude.ai/docs/getting-started/adding-your-first-secret-and-variable.md)
+See [Managing Secrets & Variables](/docs/getting-started/adding-your-first-secret-and-variable.md)

 ## Initialize Keyshade in Your Project

+In order to use the configurations you just created on the dashboard, you would need to initialize keyshade in your project.
+This generates the necessary configurations for the CLI to tap into your keyshade project.

 From your project root: